Multivariate Ranks and Quantiles using Optimal Transport: Consistency, Rates, and Nonparametric Testing: Quantile and rank maps in when

 \begin{definition}[Quantile function] The quantile function of the probability measure $\nu$ (w.r.t.~$\mu$) is defined as the $\mu$-a.e.~unique map $Q :\s \to \R^d$ which pushes $\mu$ to $\nu$ and has the form

-where $\psi:\R^d \to \R\cup \{+ \infty\}$ is a convex function.
-We call such a $\psi(\cdot)$ a potential function. \end{definition} \begin{remark}[Uniqueness of $Q$] As the convex function $\psi$ in Definition~\ref{def:Quantile} need not be differentiable everywhere, there is a slight ambiguity in the definition of $Q$.
+where $\psi:\R^d \to \R\cup \{+ \infty\}$ is convex.
+We call $\psi$ a potential function. \end{definition} \begin{remark}[Uniqueness of $Q$] As the convex function $\psi$ in Definition~\ref{def:Quantile} need not be differentiable everywhere, there is a slight ambiguity in the definition of $Q$.
 When $\psi$ is not differentiable, say at $u \in \s$, we can define $Q(u)$ to be any element of the subdifferential set $\partial \psi(u)$ (see Section~\ref{sec:prelim} for its formal definition).
 As a convex function is differentiable a.e.~(on its domain) this convention does not affect the $\mu$-a.e.~uniqueness of $Q$.
-Further, this convention bypasses the need to define quantiles as a multi-valued map. \end{remark}

-The existence and $\mu$-a.e.~uniqueness of the quantile map $Q(\cdot)$, for any probability measure $\nu$ on $\R^d$, is guaranteed by Theorem~\ref{thm:Brenier}.
+Further, this convention bypasses the need to define quantiles as a multi-valued map. \end{remark} The existence and $\mu$-a.e.~uniqueness of the quantile map $Q(\cdot)$, for any probability measure $\nu$ on $\R^d$, is guaranteed by the Brenier-McCann theorem (see Theorem~\ref{thm:Brenier}).
 Further, by Theorem~\ref{thm:Brenier}, if $\nu$ has finite second moment, then $Q(\cdot)$ can be expressed as in~\eqref{eq:Multi-Q-F}.
-As discussed in the Introduction, the above notion of quantiles obviously extend our usual definition of quantiles when $d=1$; see Section~\ref{sec:d=1} in the Appendix for a more detailed discussion.
-A few remarks are in order now.
+As discussed in the Introduction, the above notion of quantiles obviously extend our usual definition of quantiles when $d=1$; see Section~\ref{sec:d=1} for a more detailed discussion.

 \begin{remark}[Non-uniqueness of $\psi$] Although $Q$ is $\mu$-a.e.~unique it is easy to see that $\psi$ (as in Definition~\ref{def:Quantile}) is not unique; in fact, $\psi(\cdot) + c$ where $c\in \R$ is a constant would also suffice (as $\partial (\psi+c) = \partial \psi$).
 Further, we can change $\psi(\cdot)$ outside the set $\s$ and this does not change $Q$ (as $Q$ has domain $\s$).
 For this reason, we will consider